Exploit Sensitivity Labels to Protect Confidential Material Stored in SharePoint Online

-If you assign highly sensitive labels to critical documents, you probably don’t want users to share those documents with external parties.
+If you assign sensitivity labels to critical documents stored in SharePoint Online or OneDrive for Business, you probably don’t want users to share those documents with external parties.
 It’s possible to restrict sharing at the level of a SharePoint site or tenant to stop documents being shared externally, but that will stop all sharing.
 Being able to pinpoint and block specific documents is better, especially when someone has made a judgment that a document needs to be protected by a certain sensitivity label.
 Of course, if the sensitivity label invokes encryption, the recipient might not have the rights to access the content, but it’s better when the block is imposed by the service and the intended recipient doesn’t get a chance to inspect document metadata (title, etc.), which might reveal something of its content.

 Simple DLP Policy

-A simple DLP policy will do the trick.
-The policy needs one rule (Figure 1) with two conditions and an action:
+A simple DLP policy illustrates the point.
+The policy needs one rule with two conditions and an action:

 - Action: Block access to people outside the organization.

 You can decide to apply the policy to selected sites or all sites in the tenant.
 I elected to use all sites because it means that documents marked as Ultra Confidential cannot be shared externally from any site, including new sites added after the policy becomes active.

 After the DLP policy is published to SharePoint Online, any attempt to share a document with the Ultra Confidential label will proceed as follows:

 - User will be able to create and send a sharing link to an external recipient as normal.

 - DLP will detect that a link has been generated and block sharing (no further external sharing is possible).
 The sharer will receive notification that sharing is blocked (Figure 2).
 At this point, the sharer should probably tell the external person that the sharing link won’t work because…

 - If the external person tries to access the document, they’ll be informed that they can’t.